CybercentreCanada/assemblyline-development-setup/README.md

 This repo will set you up with everything required to do dev on Assemblyline 4 core using VSCode.
 It will setup for you the following things:

-- Install AL4 development dependencies
+- Install AL4 development dependencies (Docker-Compose & Kubernetes)
 - Create a virtual python environment for your project
 - Create Run targets inside VSCode for all core components and other important scripts
-- Create Tasks inside VSCode to run the various Docker compose files needed for dev
+- Create Tasks inside VSCode for development using Docker-Compose & Kubernetes
 - Setup our code formatting standards
+- Install microK8S and deploy a small cluster which will be stopped so you can start it at your convenience

-- Recommend you the VSCode extensions needed to use this environment
+We recommend installing the VSCode extensions needed to use this environment

 ## Pre-requisites